pietrop/srtParserComposer/README.md

 How often? “like 30% of the time.”
 ```

-## Srt lines vs file lines
+### Srt lines vs file lines
-In the comments I refer both to srt lines and file lines, so I thought I'd clarify.
+In the code comments I refer both to srt lines and file lines, so I thought I'd clarify.

-### Srt flines
+#### Srt flines
 ```
 1
 00:00:00,160 --> 00:00:04,890